Scubbles - The Delta Drifter

 Talent: Magic

-Scubbles lives as a drifter with no ambition.
-They lazily let the river's flow and their propeller like tail guide them to their next meal.
+Scubbles live as a drifter with no ambition.
+They lazily let the river's flow and their propeller-like tail guide them to their next meal.
 Scubbles loves feeding on mineral rich algae.

 Personalities and Behaviors